 Patients who are eligible for treatment are those who test positive for COVID-19 via a Polymerase Chain Reaction (PCR) or Rapid Antigen Test (RAT) test.
-During early days of symptom onset, PCR is the preferred diagnostic test due to its increased sensitivity (standard PCR or rapid molecular tests).
-RAT sensitivity improves on day 3 of symptoms and beyond.
+Most patients present for treatment as a result of a RAT.
+RATs are less sensitive in the first 24-48 hours of symptoms, but sensitivity increases on days 3-4, and with repeat testing it parallels that of a PCR test.